 A: If the relative from who you rent the flat does not live there it is you who can claim housing benefit provided that the tenancy is let on a commercial basis.

-Q: What should I do if my circumstances change?
+Q: Benefits - What should I do if my circumstances change?

-A: If there has been a change in your circumstances since your last claim you must tell us immediately.
+A: If there has been a change in your circumstances you must tell us immediately.
 If you do not do so, you may lose benefit entitlement, or may incur an overpayment of benefit.